By Dr. Tyler Coles – Premier Orthodontics

 In cases of severe overbite, braces combined with extractions may be necessary to correct the bite.
 The process usually involves extracting the first bicuspid (or first premolar teeth) and then pulling the front six teeth back into that extraction space.

 Once the space is closed, it’s not noticeable that teeth were ever removed, the bite fits together properly, and the overbite should be corrected.
-This treatment option can result in a dramatic improvement in both the appearance and function of the teeth.

 This patient is a good example.